| I

 on training my endurance horses

-feet to be "Gavel Crunchers"
+feet to be "Gravel Crunchers"

 at a Jacksonville, Oregon, Pete